passwalls/mark/README.md

 Mark is a high performance micro framework based on [workerman](https://github.com/walkor/workerman) helps you quickly write APIs with php.

 # Install
+It's recommended that you use Composer to install Mark.

 `composer require mark/mark`

 # Usage